hashicorp/vault/website/source/docs/config/index.html.md

   scheme = "http"

   // token is a Consul ACL Token that has write privileges to the path
   // specified below.
-Use of a Consul ACL Token is a best pracitce. token = "[redacted]" // Vault's Consul ACL Token
+Use of a Consul ACL Token is a best practice. token = "[redacted]" // Vault's Consul ACL Token

   // path must be writable by the Consul ACL Token